Amortized Rejection Sampling in Universal Probabilistic Programming: EXPERIMENTS

-In our example models, Programs~\ref{code:gum} and \ref{code:gmm}, we either explicitly introduce rejection sampling or replace some sample statements with rejection sampling loops that generate samples from the same distribution as the one replaced.
-We evaluate the efficacy of our approach in several ways including computing the effective sample size (ESS) of IS posterior estimates and empirically comparing the convergence rates of different methods to analytically computed ground truth values.
+We evaluate the efficacy of our approach in several ways including (I) computing the effective sample size (ESS) of IS estimators, (II) empirically comparing the convergence rates of different methods to ground truth values, and (III) reporting the number of samples required to ensure convergence of the IS estimators.
+We adopt a convergence test proposed by \citet{chatterjee2018sample} and report the sample size required for IS estimators, $\kconverge$.
+Formally, define

+where $w^k$ is defined as in \cref{def:program}.
+According to this convergence test, an IS estimate with $K$ samples is converged if $\meanp{}{Q_K} < \epsilon$, for a predefined $\epsilon$.
+Finally, $\kconverge$ is the smallest value for which the IS estimator is converged.

-The specific methods we compare are: \begin{itemize} \item{Existing (IC)}: Like the approach in Figure~\ref{alg:inference-program} this uses a proposal for all iterations of rejection sampling loops.
-Final importance weights are computed by multiplying all the weights for all samples in the trace, accepted and rejected. \item{Ours (ARS, M=m)}: Similar to the approach in Figure~\ref{alg:collapsed-inference} this uses our method (Algorithm~\ref{alg:our-algorithm}) with $M=m$ and $N=\max(n, 10)$ as defined in Definition~\ref{def:ours}, not multiplying in the weights of all of the rejected samples on the trace. \item{Existing (Biased)}: Implements the incorrect variant of ARS that appears currently in PyProb.
-It does not multiply in all the weights of the rejected samples, however, it does not estimate nor multiple in the correction factor $\frac{q(A|x,y)}{p(A|x)}$. \end{itemize}
+The specific methods we compare are: \begin{itemize} \item{Naive (IC)}: Like the approach in \cref{alg:inference-program} this uses a proposal for all iterations of rejection sampling loops.
+Final importance weights are computed by multiplying all the weights for all samples in the trace, accepted and rejected. \item{Amortized Rejection Sampling (ARS$_{M=m}$)}: This is our method (\cref{alg:our-algorithm}) with ${M=m}$ and ${N=\max(m, 10)}$ as defined in \cref{def:ours}, not multiplying in the weights of any rejected samples on the trace. \item{Ablated (Biased)}: Implements the incorrect variant of ARS that does not estimate nor multiple in the correction factor $\frac{q(A|x,y)}{p(A|x)}$.
+This is only shown to see the effect of correction factors in terms of convergence speed and estimation bias. \end{itemize}